litespeedtech/lscache_wp/litespeed-cache/readme.txt

 point to any plugin that needs to add cache tags to the current request.

 == Changelog ==
+= 1.0.9 - August 25 2016 =
+* [NEW] Added functionality to cache and purge feeds.
+* [NEW] Added cache tag prefix setting to avoid conflicts when using LiteSpeed Cache for WordPress with LiteSpeed Cache for XenForo and LiteMage.
+* [NEW] Added hooks to allow third party plugins to create config options.
+* [NEW] Added WooCommerce config options.
+* The plugin now also checks for wp-config in the parent directory.
+* Improved WooCommerce support.
+* Changed .htaccess backup process.
+Will create a .htaccess_lscachebak_orig file if one does not exist.
+If it does already exist, creates a backup using the date and timestamp.
+* Fixed a bug where get_home_path() sometimes returned an invalid path.
+* Fixed a bug where if the .htaccess was removed from a WordPress subdirectory, it was not handled properly.

 = 1.0.8.1 - July 28 2016 =
 * Fixed a bug where check cacheable was sometimes not hit.
 * Fixed a bug where extra slashes in clear rules were stripped.